tbereau/auto_martini/README.md

 Atomistic coordinates can be output in XYZ format using the `--xyz output.xyz` option.

 ##Caveats
-Since ALOGPS, the prediction algorithm for solubilities, relies on whole fragments rather than individual atoms, the prediction of certain fragments can pose problem, e.g., small inorganic groups.
+Since ALOGPS, the prediction algorithm for octanol/water partitioning, relies on whole fragments rather than individual atoms, the prediction of certain fragments can pose problem, e.g., small inorganic groups.
 In this case, `auto-martini` tries to parametrize alternative mappings.
 If none of them shows successful, the code will return an error.
 ```
 ; ERROR: no successful mapping found.
 ; Try running with the '--fpred' and/or '--verbose' options.
 ```
-As mentioned in the error message, an alternative solution consists of relying on an atom-based solubility prediction algorithm (Wildman-Crippen), which is less accurate but can predict any fragment.
+As mentioned in the error message, an alternative solution consists of relying on an atom-based partitioning coefficient prediction algorithm (Wildman-Crippen), which is less accurate but can predict any fragment.
 In case the `--fpred` option is selected, only fragments for which ALOGPS fail will be predicted using Wildman-Crippen.